 Does Peace Corps require a specific dollar amount of financial aid be provided to Fellows?

-No, Peace Corps does not require a specific dollar amount or a specific percentage of cost be provided to Fellows; it’s determined by the school.
-We suggest that you take a four-step approach in deciding the appropriate level and type of aid for your school:
+No, the Peace Corps does not require a specific dollar amount or percentage of tuition reduction/remission be provided to fellows; exact amounts are determined by the school.
+The Peace Corps recommends a four-step approach to decide the appropriate level and type of support for your school:

 1) Determine the total cost of attendance, including non-academic costs.